 Christopher G. Holcomb, MSSW, LCSW, CADC

 Mr. Holcomb has been an educator and advocate for individuals in southeastern Kentucky for over a decade.
 He has served in many diverse positions such as the following: State Victim Assistance Coordinator covering all 120 counties for the state office of M.A.D.D, maintained a part-time private practice for five years, director of a substance abuse program that taught research-based curricula to five local schools, adjunct instructor at EKU, and was the co-treatment director for one of the largest residential group homes in Kentucky.
-In addition, he has completed over 2,000 psycho-educational and counseling groups during his twelve years at the Trillium Center.
+In addition, he has completed over 2,500 psycho-educational and counseling groups during his thirteen plus years at the Trillium Center.

 Mr. Holcomb earned a Bachelor’s of Social Work degree with a minor in Child and Family Studies from Eastern Kentucky University and then a Master’s of Science in Social Work from the University of Louisville.
 He became a Certified Social Worker (CSW) in 2002, Licensed Clinical Social Worker (LCSW) in 2005, and a Certified Alcohol and Drug Counselor (CADC) in 2013.
 He is a member of the National Association of Social Workers.